Cover

 • Microwave meals prepare food quickly and with minimum smells.
 They also help you eat a meal as soon as you feel hungry.
 Getting someone else to prepare your meals can help.

-• Eat meals at a table rather than lying down.
-Don’t lie down immediately after eating.
+• Eat at a table, rather than lying down.
+Do not lie down immediately after eating.

-• Peppermint can be helpful.
+• Peppermint might be helpful.
 It can be taken in tea or in chewing gum.